-a-b and d) No cultural resources are known to exist on the project site; however, standard mitigation measures (Mitigation Measure CUL-01) apply which are designed to reduce impacts to cultural resources, should any be found on-site.
-The project is a small infill site that has already experienced ground disturbance.
-Additionally, no requests to consult were received from tribal entities in response to AB-52 notification.
-The United Auburn Indian Community (UAIC) declined consultation in response to the City's notification.
+- a-b and d) No cultural resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures (Mitigation Measure CUL-01) apply which are designed to reduce impacts to cultural resources, should any be found on-site.
 The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-With mitigation, project-specific impacts are less than significant.

-No paleontological resources are known to exist on the project site; however, standard mitigation measures apply which are designed to reduce impacts to such resources, should any be found on-site.
+Additionally, no requests to consult were received from tribal entities in response to AB 52 notification.
+The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant. - c) No paleontological resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures (Mitigation Measure CUL-02) apply which are designed to reduce impacts to such resources, should any be found on-site.
 The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-With mitigation; project-specific impacts are less than significant.
+The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant.